 Having a skilled DWI administrative hearing attorney in St. Charles, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your St. Charles, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte St. Charles, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte St. Charles, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 - Calibration and accuracy must meet legal standards